 When your grocery store is having a sale, stock up on frozen bananas, frozen berries, and other frozen fruits.
 You can use them when baking and snacking or in smoothies.
 Frozen fruit also makes for a delicious addition to nice cream.
 You can freeze fresh produce, too: Most fruits and peppers can go straight into the freezer (once sliced and placed in freezer bags); while other fresh produce, such as tomatoes and leafy greens, benefit from a quick blanching first.

 21. Garlic and Ginger

 Garlic and ginger are excellent to have for flavoring savory dishes, so I store minced garlic and grated ginger in small freezer bags when I have extra.
-There’s no need to defrost it before using.
+You can also store fresh whole ginger root in the freezer.
+(Bonus: Frozen ginger root is easier to grate than fresh!)
+There's no need to defrost it before using.

 Always keep corn, rice, and/or whole wheat tortillas on hand.
 These freeze well, and tortillas are endlessly useful when making tacos, wraps, quesadillas, and other handheld meals.